 “Well awhile ago we noticed this trend started where people were doing ‘farm-to-table’ dinners and we thought, we could do that!
 So we started doing these dinners that go on once a month.
-They are during June, July, August, and September.
-We focus on one fruit and one vegetable, and we try to use what’s in season that month.
-They are open to everyone and are $40 per person.
+Our focus is on one fruit and one vegetable, and we try to use what’s in season that month.
+They are open to everyone.
 It’s a nice, sit down dinner.
 We serve soup, salad, a main entrée, and dessert.”

 Do you have chefs for the Farm Dinners, or do you do it all yourself?

 It is all done right here by us.
 The guests sit right here on the patio.
 When we started, we brought in some chefs to make the food, and then we realized that we could do it ourselves so we did.
 So now everyone who works here pitches in and takes over a job – one person will do the soup, and then everyone takes care of their own part of the meal.”